 Where Jon boats can be used in water that is only a few inches deep (2″ in some cases) bass boat owners must be much more careful.

-Most shallow draft boats have a flat bottom that allows them to slide over submerged obstacles.
-Even a mod-v Jon boat, with its semi-v hull design is essentially a flat-bottomed boat.
 A bass boat does not have this capability.
 If you hit submerged obstacles you are less likely to slide over them and more likely to damage the bottom of your boat.

 So while Jon boat owners will be happy to navigate areas with extremely shallow water, sometimes as shallow as 2″, a bass boat owner is more restricted to the waters he/she can venture into.

 Bass boat gets stuck in the shallows (video)

 This is what happens when you try to fish off a bass boat in water that is too shallow for the draft of the boat.